dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 For example, if you sample a month where the market went up 1%, you would increase the value of the portfolio by 1%.
 If you sampled a value of -.5%, you would adjust the value of the portfolio down by .5%.

 The script below uses the `yfinance` API to pull monthly return data for 1985 to the present.
+Use it as a starting point for the rest of your program.
 ```
 """
 Monthly stock market returns using Yahoo Finance